frida/frida-website/_posts/2018-07-12-frida-12-0-released.markdown

 However, for type checking and editor features to really shine, it is crucial to have type definitions for your project's dependencies.
 This is rarely ever an issue these days, except for those of you using Frida's Node.js bindings.
-Up until now we didn't provided any type definitions.
+Up until now we didn't provide any type definitions.
 This has finally been resolved.
 Rather than augmenting our bindings with type definitions, I decided to rewrite them in TypeScript instead.
-This means we also take advantage of modern language features like ES6 classes and *async*/*await*.
+This means we also take advantage of modern language features like ES6 classes and *async* / *await*.

 We could have stopped there, but those of you using our Node.js bindings from TypeScript would still find this a bit frustrating: